intel/edge-developer-kit-reference-scripts/platforms/coreultra/mtluh/gmsl/d457/README.md

    ```
    ![binded](./images/binded.png)

-7. Run rs-multicam for streaming.
+7. Run the rs-multicam for streaming.
    ```
    rs-multicam
    ```